jenkinsci/ldap-plugin/README.md

 ===================

 *Note*: This plugin was part of the Jenkins core until 1.468.
 After that, it was split out into a separately-updateable plugin.
-However, for backwards compatibility purposes, subsequent core releases still bundle it.
-If you do not use this plugin at all, you can simply disable it.

 ## Description

 This plugin provides yet another way of authenticating users using LDAP.